Azure/azure-sdk-for-python/sdk/search/azure-search-index/design.md

 print(result)
 ```

-### 3. Search for documents in an Azure search index
+### 3. Search for documents in an Azure search index with simple text

 ```python
 from azure.search import SearchApiKeyCredential, SearchIndexClient